Saturday, March 28, 2026

 Letterman designed the scholarship to support students who might not be straight-A academic performers but show strong imagination and potential in broadcasting and storytelling, reflecting his belief that success in media often comes from creativity rather than perfect grades.

-A minute video, here.
+A 5+ minute video, Caterpillars in Pairs, here.

 Just because ...